CryptoBlades/cb-gitbook-wiki/strategies-and-guides/weapons.md

 ## Choosing a Weapon

-The higher the rarity of your weapon, the higher the SKILL payout.
+The higher the rarity of your weapon, the higher the $XWeapon payout.
 Due to the formula adjusting based on your chosen weapon and character, your expected win rate should not fluctuate even if you use a higher rarity weapon and face higher powered enemies.

 The recommendation is to find a good 4-star or 5-star weapon to start with, depending on your budget, and build a team around that weapon.
 You may also choose to purchase characters first and find a weapon that fits the team element.